sun770311/planetblue/README.md

 hysun@umich.edu

 ## Goals
-* Extract data from University of Michigan's MCommunity to update the existing but incomplete Planet Blue Ambassador
+* Extract data from University of Michigan's MCommunity to update the U-M Planet Blue Ambassador (PBA) database.
-(PBA) database in Google Sheets.
+    * Read from a Google Sheet to retrieve uniqnames by row number
+    * Request affiliation data for each uniqname
+    * Write extracted credentials to output spreadsheet
 * Analyze data for campus distribution of PBAs to determine target audiences for future Planet Blue campaigns
 <br />